emmellsoft/WinIoTCoreListener/README.md

 # WinIoTCoreListener
 A support library for discovering Windows IoT Core devices on a network, just like the WinIoTCoreWatcher application.

+You can also get it as a NuGet package: "WinIoTCoreListener".

 Example (the Program.cs file in a standard Console application):

 ```